 For the purposes of this federal CSP Subgrant, Bluum defines a new charter school as either a new start-up school that did not previously exist or a conversion school that is a public school that has substantially changed its curriculum, staff and/or school design, either voluntarily or involuntarily, in order to increase student academic performance as part of a turnaround process.
-A developer for a new charter school must have opened within the past year (Fall 2018) or been approved by a charter school authorizer to open in Fall 2019 or Fall 2020.
+A developer for a new charter school must have opened within the past year (Fall 2023) or been approved by a charter school authorizer to open in Fall 2024 or Fall 2025.

-Schools that have received a federal CSP grant or subgrant under another school name or before being reconstituted are not eligible for funding under Idaho's Communities of Excellence Charter Schools Program, unless they meet the expansion definition below.
+Schools that have received a federal CSP grant or subgrant under another school name or before being reconstituted are not eligible for funding under Idaho's Building on Success Charter Schools Program, unless they meet the expansion definition below.